 I have a few reasons for choosing sunscreens with the safest and cleanest formulations, and I apply this logic to sunscreen and other beauty and skincare products.

-1. These days, we use multiple products multiple times a day to keep our largest organ – our skin – moisturised, clean, and safe.
-We apply cleansers, sunscreens, moisturisers, serums, shower gels, shaving foam, shampoos, conditioners, masks, etc. Then we add all the beauty products – concealers, foundation, blushes, highlighters… All these products are a very recent addition to human lives; never before have people been applying so many chemicals ( even if tested and safe in small amounts) to our skin.
-We just don’t know how deep all these products can penetrate and what effect a mixture of them has on our internal body, hormones and general wellbeing.
+All these products are a very recent addition to human lives; never before have people been applying so many chemicals (even if tested and safe in small amounts) to our skin.
+We just don’t know how deep all these products can penetrate and what effect a mixture of them has on our internal body, hormones, and general well-being.

-2. Yes, a lot of ingredients are vigorously tested and are deemed safe, but are they all tested in so may combinations.
+- Yes, a lot of ingredients are vigorously tested and are considered safe, but are they all tested in so many mixtures?
 There are so many different ingredients and combinations in all the products we apply on top of each other that it is pretty much impossible to test them all.
-To add to this point, science is evolving, and we have more and more data, and we can discover that what was deemed safe a few years ago might not be.
+To add to this point, science is evolving, and we have more and more data, and we can discover that what was thought safe a few years ago might actually not be.

-3. In addition to impacting our bodies, many of the ingredients used in sunscreens are harmful to the environment, mainly marine life.
+- In addition to impacting our bodies, many of the ingredients used in sunscreens are harmful to the environment, mainly marine life.
 Chemical sunscreens containing oxybenzone and octinoxate can contribute to coral reef bleaching.
+It is great to see many holiday destination countries bringing more awareness to this, and some only sell coral-safe sunscreens, but then again, some sunscreens might be coral safe but not be as safe to our bodies.

 1. OCTOCRYLENE (UV FILTER) It has been proven to be an endocrine disruptor, affecting hormone regulation in humans and wildlife (1) and can also cause allergic reactions (2).